johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 game controller (typically a joystick) into **port 2**.

+## Input capturing

+When you start a game, the emulator automatically captures your mouse and keyboard.
+What this means is your Windows mouse pointer disappears, and all mouse events and keyboard presses are sent to the emulated Amiga instead of Windows.
+Input capturing is indicated in the title bar of the WinUAE window in windowed mode TODO

+To uncapture the mouse and keyboard, press the middle button on your mouse, or ++alt++tab++ to switch to a different window (but "alt-tabbing" only works if you have at least on more other window open).

+Conversely, to capture the input, "alt-tab" into the WinUAE window, or press any mouse button inside it.

+!!! warnings

+    Due to a bug, if the WinUAE window is unfocused _and_ you left-click on the title bar of the WinUAE window, the window will rapidly move downwards on the screen until you release the left mouse button.
+Currently, there is no solution to this minor issue so the advice is simple: just don't do this.

+    The bug will be fixed in the next WinUAE version, which will be incorporated into a future RML Amiga release.

+## Mouse

+All stock Amigas came with 2-button mice, so the vast majority of non-action games are mouse-operated.
+Even most text adventures have some rudimentary mouse-driven interface---that's how big of a deal built-in mouse support was back in the 80s.

+As mentioned in the previous section, the middle mouse button is used for uncapturing the mouse and keyboard input, otherwise the mouse and the left and right mouse buttons act as you'd expecte;q
+;q

+If you're running WinUAE in windowed mode, you can press the middle mouse button to uncapture the mouse (uncapturing means you get back your Windows mouse pointer).
+You can toggle betwenn windowed and full windowed mode with ++end++f12++.
+Pressing ++alt+tab++ to switch to another window also uncaptures, but the ++alt++ keypress might trigger something in the game (e.g., exit from a game intro if it's programmed to accept any keypress to skip it).

 ## Keyboard

 Amiga keyboards are very similar to standard PC keyboards.
 Even the numeric